jchris/smart-book/README.md

 7. **Community-Driven Knowledge**: The Smart Book app is a community-driven knowledge base.
 It is a place where you can learn from others and contribute to the collective knowledge.
 It is a place where you can ask questions and get answers.
 It is a place where you can share your knowledge and help others.
 It is a place where you can learn and grow together.

+Here are some potential use cases for the Smart Book:

+1. **Screenwriting Team**: A Smart Book could serve as an interactive and collaborative platform for a team of screenwriters.
+Individual topics could be devoted to characters, plot lines, and settings.
+The application can then allow writers to search for specific details, discuss ideas in real-time, and explore new possibilities suggested by the content-augmented AI.

+2. **Company Handbook**: A Smart Book can function as a dynamic and user-friendly alternative to the traditional company handbook.
+Topics could cover company policies, team structures, project overviews, and much more.
+This setup could make the handbook more accessible and interactive, and its search and discussion features could drastically reduce the time employees spend hunting for information.

+3. **Project Wiki**: A project team could use the Smart Book as a living, evolving documentation platform.
+Topics could include project specs, progress updates, brainstorming discussions, and more.
+As the project evolves, the Smart Book can adapt, grow, and provide a continually up-to-date resource.

+4. **Course Material**: Teachers and professors could use the Smart Book to organize and deliver course content in an interactive way.
+Topics could cover lesson modules, assignments, student discussions, and more.
+The AI-supported chat could provide on-the-spot explanations and help to students.

+5. **Software Documentation**: Developers could use the Smart Book as a powerful tool for software documentation.
+Topics could be focused on different functions, methods, classes or modules of the software.
+The intuitive search and AI-supported chat could make finding and understanding specific details much easier.

+6. **Research Journal**: Scientists and researchers could use the Smart Book to manage and discuss their findings.
+Topics could include specific studies, methodologies, results, and ongoing discussions.
+The Smart Book could become a hub for idea exchange and collaborative thinking.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).